Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Experimental Evaluation

+\emph{Ice Ice Baby by Vanilla Ice:} This song contains one famous motif set with $20$ repetitions roughly $4$s long from the introductory example.
+Learning-k (Section~\ref{sec:extensions}) took $3.4$s.
+Given these silver standard parameters, all competitor methods find this riff but with up twice as large extent. $k$-Motiflets is the only method to correctly find all $20$ repeats of the riff.
+All other methods include other subsequences into this motif, and with small noise added, this becomes worse.

+\emph{ECG Heartbeats:} This data set was used throughout this paper.
+It contains two top motif sets, namely calibration and heartbeats (Figure~\ref{fig:set_motif_example}).
+We discuss only the top-1 motif, and our webpage shows the full results~\cite{MotifletWebPage}.
+Learn-l took $1.5$s, and learn-k took $0.5$s.
+Our k-Motiflet algorithm then identified $16$ heartbeats.
+Given silver standard parameters, only SF and LM find the top-1 motif, too, and accuracy depends heavily on the precise parameterization.
+EMMA only returns a blurred calibration signal.

-\paragraph{Muscle Activation:} The two top motifs present in this dataset are the activation (top-1) and the recovery phase (top-2) of the Gluteus Maximus muscle and have $13$ and $12$ occurrences, respectively. $k$-Motiflets and Set Finder are the only to identify the activation phase as top-1 motif, but only $k$-Motiflets with $k=13$ and Set Finder with only $k=11$ occurrences.
-All five methods identify the recovery phase either as top-1 or top-2 motif.
-While Valmod and LM find all $k=12$ recovery phases as top-1 motif, their extent $d$ is at least $50\%$ larger than that of $k$-Motiflets ($d=180$).
+\emph{Muscle Activation:} The two top motifs present in this dataset are the activation (top-1) and the recovery phase (top-2) of the Gluteus Maximus muscle and have $13$ and $12$ occurrences, respectively.
+Learn-l took $5.0$s and learn-k took $3.9$s.
+Given silver standard parameters, all competitor methods find the activation phase, e.g. the found motif set overlaps with the actual motifs, but with up to $100\%$ larger extent. $k$-Motiflets and VALMOD are the only to identify both the activation phase as top-1 motif and recovery phase as top-2 motif but their extent $d=794$ is at least $75\%$ larger than that of $k$-Motiflets ($d=592$).
+The other methods identify the activation phase either as top-1 and top-2 motif.
+With small noise added, SF and EMMA stay locked on the activation phase, VALMOD alternates between both motifs.